-&lt;sup>2 Parking area is not striped so the total number of spaces is estimated.
+2 Parking area is not striped, so the total number of spaces is estimated.

-Cottage Creek Campground was used for overflow camping; however, the facility burned in a 2011 fire and has been closed since.
+3 Cottage Creek Campground was used for overflow camping; however, the facility burned in a 2010 fire and has been closed since.
 All facilities were destroyed in the fire, except the vault restroom.

-&lt;sup>4 Frenchy Point Boat-in Campground is no longer managed as a developed campground, but rather for dispersed shoreline camping.
+Frenchy Point Boat-in Campground is no longer managed as a developed campground, but rather for dispersed shoreline camping.
 The restroom facility has been removed and only the campsite amenities remain, including the picnic tables, fire rings and Klondike stoves.

-Trailhead parking is available where the trail intersects other existing parking areas, including at the Schoolhouse Campground overflow parking area (20 spaces), Sunset Vista Point (20 spaces), Dark Day Picnic Area (16 spaces) and Dark Day Boat Launch (39 single spaces).
+Trailhead parking is available where the trail intersects other existing facility parking areas, including at the Schoolhouse Campground overflow parking area (20 spaces), Sunset Vista Point (20 spaces), Dark Day Picnic Area (16 spaces) and Dark Day Boat Launch (39 single spaces).

-&lt;sup>6 Parking at Log Cabin Diversion Dam impoundment is informal along the shoulder of Highway 49, which does not have a defined area to estimate the parking capacity.
+Parking at Log Cabin Diversion Dam impoundment is informal along the shoulder of Highway 49, which does not have a defined area to estimate the parking capacity.